 The UKCRC Tissue Directory is the UK’s only register of sample collections that covers multiple diseases.
 You can search by age, gender, disease classification, sample type and available datasets.
 You can also browse lists of the sample resources featured on our directory.

-Are you looking for samples from a person with a particular disease?
+Looking for samples from a person with a particular disease?
 Then head over to our main directory of sample collections

 List of diseases

-A-Z of Biobanks
+A-Z of Sample Resources

-Making tissue and data collections easier to find and access through a freely accessible online Tissue Directory
+Making tissue and data collections easier to find and access through a freely accessible online UKCRC Tissue Directory

-developing standards and consensus on the collection and storage of tissues and data across academia, the NHS and industry so they can be more widely used across projects
+Developing standards and consensus on the collection and storage of tissues and data across academia, the NHS and industry so they can be more widely used across projects

-working with people and organisations to promote best practice in sample collection, governance and public engagement
+Working with people and organisations to promote best practice in sample collection, governance and public engagement

-connecting the UK with European and other international biobanking initiatives such as BBMRI-ERIC, by being the UK National Node (BBMRI.uk).
+Connecting the UK with European and other international biobanking initiatives such as BBMRI-ERIC, by being the UK National Node (BBMRI.uk).